kaunamohammed/Coordinator/README.md

 # CoordinatorLibrary

 ## Where to go from here

-View the [changedfeed](https://coordinator-library.changefeed.app/coordinator-library) for this repo to see what's changed between releases

 Coordinators, can be hard to grasp initially, but it is a surprisingly simple and extensible architecture when you cross that initial step of starting.
 There's some great articles on the web that I recommend reading to flesh out your understanding of how coordinators work.
 - [The Coordinator](http://khanlou.com/2015/01/the-coordinator/)